 Career & Achievements

 In 2008, she won the Junior Nationals in Jalpaiguri.
-Since 2007, Karmakar has won 77 medals, including 67 gold, in state, national and international championships
+Since 2007, Karmakar has won 77 medals, including 67 gold, in the state, national and international championships

 Dipa Karmakar Medals